Temperature measurement: Non-invasive thermometry

 During recent decades, many thermometric techniques have been developed.

 The most promising and widespread non-invasive thermometric techniques in a biotech context are based on the analysis of magnetic resonance images, computerized tomography images and echotomography.
 These techniques allow monitoring temperature within tissues without introducing a sensing element.
 In the field of reactive flows (e.g., combustion, plasmas), laser induced fluorescence (LIF), CARS, and laser absorption spectroscopy have been exploited to measure temperature inside engines, gas-turbines, shock-tubes, synthesis reactors etc. The capability of such optical-based techniques include rapid measurement (down to nanosecond timescales), notwithstanding the ability to not perturb the subject of measurement (e.g., the flame, shock-heated gases).

-Surface air temperature

-The temperature of the air near the surface of the Earth is measured at meteorological observatories and weather stations, usually using thermometers placed in a shelter such as a Stevenson screen, a standardized well-ventilated white-painted instrument shelter.
-The thermometers should be positioned 1.25–2 m above the ground.
-Details of this setup are defined by the World Meteorological Organization (WMO).

-A true daily mean could be obtained from a continuously-recording thermograph.
-Commonly it is approximated by the mean of discrete readings (e.g. 24 hourly readings, four 6-hourly readings, etc.) or by the mean of the daily minimum and maximum readings (though the latter can result in mean temperatures up to 1 °C cooler or warmer than the true mean, depending on the time of observation).

-The world's average surface air temperature is about 14 °C.